-This approximation does introduce some errors, but since the difference is located in the interactions calculated in reciprocal space, the effect will be very small compared to the total interaction energy (see Fig. 4.19).
-The relative error in the total dispersion energy will stay below 0.5% in a lipid bilayer simulation, when using a real space cut-off of 1.0 nm.
-A more thorough discussion of this can be found in [102].
+This will preserve a well-defined Hamiltonian and significantly increase the performance of the simulations.
+The approximation does introduce some errors, but since the difference is located in the interactions calculated in reciprocal space, the effect will be very small compared to the total interaction energy.
+In a simulation of a lipid bilayer, using a cut-off of 1.0 nm, the relative error in total dispersion energy was below 0.5%.
+A more thorough discussion of this can be found in [107].